nikhilkalige/pelican-plugins/git-versioned-output/Readme.md

 Settings
 ---
-    # this sets the name for directory which holds all plugin generated content
-    GIT_VERSIONED_OUTPUT_LOCATION = version

     # this sets the directory name pattern for tags
     # it should contain {tag} inorder to be considered a valid value